afknapping/leaving-kansas/README.md

         $ brew install git

-  to install the new version. now you can do
+  to install the new version.
+Now you can do

         $ git --version